"Imagination is the beginning of creation.

 As a teenager, he was in the apprentice Joffrey Ballet Company.
 He then joined the Rostropovich master 'cello class at USC.
 While studying at USC, he took script writing courses and almost immediately became 'script doctor' for several film and television production companies.
 Coming back to New York, he returned to acting, appearing in three Broadway plays, almost 50 off-Broadway plays, and many regional theatre productions.
 He was given a Drama League 'distinguished performer' citation for his performance in GASLIGHT at the Irish Repertory Theatre Company in New York.
 He has appeared in many television shows and commercials, particularly voice-overs.
 He has also had a successful career as a cabaret and concert headliner.
 He performed his one-man show, NOEL&COLE, at Carnegie Hall in 1993.
 During all of this, he continued writing and became a scriptwriter for Turner Entertainment.

 He has produced and directed many plays, concerts and special productions in New York and around the world, including (for the Motion Picture Academy of Arts and Sciences) the French National event at the Deauville Film Festival honoring the 50th anniversary of the D-Day Allied Invasion.
 In the spring of 2011, he directed Shaw's CANDIDA at the Two River Theatre Company in Red Bank, NJ.
 Most recently, David directed his adaptation of Shaw's MAN AND SUPERMAN as a co-production with The Irish Repertory Theatre in their space.
+He is currently in pre-production for the joint venture between The Pearl Theatre Company and Gingold Theatrical Group to present his adaptation of Shaw's remarkable comedy, YOU NEVER CAN TELL, to run from September 3rd through October 13th.
+He directed this production.

 Mr. Staller casts and directs all Project Shaw readings.
 He adapts each script, using all available versions of Shaw's scripts, notes, letters and production sketches to create the most comprehensive script for each presentation.